 Downgrade: If a deck is discovered to be missing cards after players have begun drawing opening hands, and the missing cards can be located, issue a Warning and shuffle those cards back into the deck.
-If the missing card(s) are in the current opponent's deck, shuffle them into their owner's deck and issue Warnings to both players.
+If the missing card(s) are in a previous or current opponent's deck, shuffle them into their owner's deck and issue Warnings to both players.
 If the missing card(s) are with the sideboard and it isn't the first game, choose the ones to be shuffled into the deck at random from all sideboard cards.
+This downgrade may also be applied during deck presentation if cards from one player's deck are in the current opponent's deck.